belindamo/quartz/content/🔗/2. My own knowledge system/My building blocks for personal truth graph/philosophy.md

 Philosophy encompasses all bodies of [[knowledge|knowledge]], [historically](https://en.wikipedia.org/wiki/Philosophy#:~:text=Historically%2C%20philosophy%20encompassed%20all%20bodies%20of%20knowledge).

-With this definition, all knowledge including [[Axiomatic systems for clarity/2.
+With this definition, all knowledge including [[Home/2.
 My own knowledge system/My building blocks for personal truth graph/science]] can be encompassed by philosophy.

 There are 3 broad categories that interest me: